P4v4n5/NineProcessesCreation_OS_Assignment/README.md

 - Resolve any errors or warnings that occur during compilation before running the executable.
 - Debug any issues that arise during execution, considering the terminal output and any error messages.

-Following these steps should allow you to compile and execute your C++ program on a Linux machine.
-Adjustments might be needed based on your specific Linux distribution and environment.